tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 ### Goldfeld-Quandt Test
-The Goldfeld-Quandt test is useful for models that include categorical variables or where data segmentation based on a specific criterion is feasible.
-It uses a split-sample approach to test for differences in variance across these segments.
+The `Goldfeld-Quandt` test is suited for models that include categorical variables or where data segmentation based on a specific criterion is used.
+It uses a *split-sample* approach to test for differences in variance across these segments.

 #### Test Setup:
 - **Data Segmentation**: Data are divided into two groups based on a predetermined criterion.
-  - For example, you might split firms into 'small' and 'large' based on the 85th percentile of firm size or use a categorical factor such as industry type.
+  - In our example, we split firms into 'small' and 'large' based on the 85th percentile of firm size or use a categorical factor such as industry type.
 - **Hypotheses Formulation**:
 {{<katex>}}
 H_0: \sigma^2_1 = \sigma^2_0, \quad H_A: \sigma^2_1 \neq \sigma^2_0